 Accountability mechanisms

-The ICAC Act confers significant powers and discretion on the Commissioner and ICAC staff.
+The Independent Commission Against Corruption Act 1988 ("the ICAC Act") confers significant powers and discretion on the Chief Commissioner, Commissioners and ICAC officers.
 Given these extensive powers, it is important that there is a comprehensive accountability framework in place to ensure the ICAC's powers are not abused and that it meets its legislative responsibilities.

 External accountability